gmatevos/Machine_Learning/README.md

 5. Evaluations and improvements

-<b>P.S.</b> There are sections with repetitive code that can be easily placed inside a function.
-Since repetition is the best path to learning (cross-validation would concur) this was done intentionally.
+<b>P.S.
+There are sections with repetitive code that can be easily placed inside a function.
+Since repetition is the best path to learning (cross-validation would concur) this was done intentionally.</b>

+# Repository Contents
+Below is a brief description of what's in each folder.
+More detailed information can be found within each project.
+1. [Credit Score Classification](https://github.com/gmatevos/Machine_Learning/tree/main/Credit_Score_Classification) - classification of people with good/bad credit.
+2.

 ML Cheat Sheet was put together to summarize the modeling workflow and differing techniques for building a model.